matiasvlevi/Dann/README.md

 ### Require package

-Object types from the library can be imported like this
+Components from the library can be imported like this
 ```js
 const { Dann } = require('dannjs');
  ```